jbruechert/plasma-mobile.org/get.md

 ![](/img/neon.svg){:width="100"}

 "Official" image, based on KDE Neon.
-Targetted at newer devices (with 1GB+ RAM).
+Targeted at newer devices (with 1GB+ RAM).
 KDE Neon itself is based upon Ubuntu 16.04 (xenial), (not Ubuntu Touch).
 This image is based on the dev-unstable branch of KDE Neon, and always ships the latest versions of KDE frameworks, kwin and Plasma Mobile.
 This image uses Halium as hardware adaption layer.